SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-10-republicans-vs-herd-immunity.md

 ##  Eagerly awaiting vaccination

-Here at Chez Weekend, your humble Weekend Editor has gotten the first shot, and is eagerly anticipating the second.
-The Weekend Editrix, young girl that she is, is also eagerly awaiting when our state guidelines lower the age limit to her age.
+Here at Chez Weekend, your humble Weekend Editor has gotten the first shot, and is eagerly awaiting the second.
+The Weekend Editrix, being a young slip of a girl, is eagerly awaiting our state guidelines lowering the age limit to her age.

 So everybody wants (or should want) the vaccine.

-Now, I'm not really a fan of Randy Rainbow&hellip; but once in a while his brand of silliness helps us appreciate the surreal nature of the situation.
+Now, I'm not really a fan of Randy Rainbow&hellip; but once in a loooong while, his brand of silliness helps us appreciate the surreal nature of the situation.
 I do actually remember the song
 ["Mr. Sandman" by the Chordettes from 1958](https://www.youtube.com/watch?v=CX45pYvxDiA).
-(Mostly because my older brother &amp; sister were listening to popular music at the time when I was a wee sprout.)
+(Mostly because my elder siblings were listening to popular music at the time when I were nought but a wee sprout.)
 So&hellip; "Mr. Biden, bring my vaccine":

 <blockquote class="twitter-tweet">